 Silicone Mold Rubbers

-These two-part (Part A & Part B), room temperature curing rubbers offer great flexibility, tear strength, chemical resistance, and release properties.
-Silicone molds can be used to cast a variety of materials.
+Polytek® manufactures a full range of two-part, room-temperature curing silicone rubbers that offer great flexibility, tear strength, chemical resistance, and release properties.
+Silicone molds can be used to cast a variety of materials, including polyurethane, polyester and epoxy resins, polyurethane foam, plaster, wax, concrete, low melting metals, and more.

-Silicone mold rubbers are more expensive than polyurethane rubbers, but well worth the expense when high-volume resin casting is required.
+Silicone mold rubbers are more expensive than polyurethane rubbers, but well worth the expense when the user does not want to use release agent when casting resins and foams.